Last Updated on

 - about 6 tablespoons vegetable oil or more if needed

 - Clean and peel the potatoes.
-Grate them roughly directly on a clean kitchen towel.
-Use a larger grater, not the very fine one because they would get too mushy in that case.
+Grate them roughly using the large side of a box grated directly onto a clean kitchen towel.
 Form a bundle with the kitchen towel and squeeze the potatoes very well, trying to release as much liquid as possible from the potatoes.

-- Place the squeezed potatoes in a large casserole form.
-Add the Parmesan and the dry breadcrumbs.
+- Place the squeezed potatoes in a large casserole dish.
+Add the Parmesan and the dried breadcrumbs.
 Mix together very well.

 - Place the flour on a plate and whisk the eggs lightly in a shallow bowl.